RolfHut/Design-Engineering-voor-Fysici-Dictaat/book/ontwerpopdrachten/3OntwerpEenTransistor/DEFontwerpopdracht3OntwerpEenTransistor.md

 *When you get your own chip, you will have to show that this works!*

-Transient simulations, that is simulations with time on the x-axis, are the most useful for this in LTSpice.
-In the template a 5 V square wave is connected to the gate, which has an on-period of 25 µs and total period of 50 µs (which equals 20 kHz).
-You can change these numbers by right-clicking on the VIn source.

-Once you have this working you should try to improve the performance of your chip using the below steps:

-1. The power consumption when the transistor is on can be quite high.
-This is undesired behavior and can be reduced by optimizing the W/L and RChip values.
-Add the power dissipated by RChip (remember, P = U∙I) to the simulation window and try to reduce the power consumption in the on-state (Vin = 5 V) to below 2.0 mW without sacrificing the previous specification.
-The maximum allowed dissipation is 3.0 mW.
-2. Optional (if time permits): Digital circuits are fast!
-Try to determine the maximum frequency your circuit can operate at while still coming within 500 mV of the desired value at the end of the pulse.
-Can you improve your circuit to increase this maximum frequency?
-What happens to your power consumption?

-All the specifications of the circuit will have to be documented in a datasheet in such a way that you can verify the performance on the second session of this workshop.

-The dimensions on the chip can vary due to fluctuations in the exposure energy or resist thickness as you have calculated above.
-Before drawing the lay-out it is good practice to check the tolerances of your circuit.
-Simulate the impact of these variations on your circuit.
-If the factory reaches the edges of the specified variations, will your circuit still satisfy the criteria of the design?

 ### Assignment option 2: audio amplifier
 Template: NMOS_EKL_analog_template_group_XYZ.asc